confluentinc/ksql/docs/quickstart/quickstart-docker.rst

 Do not run KSQL against a production cluster, since KSQL is in developer preview.

-As a pre-requisite install `Docker for Mac <https://docs.docker.com/docker-for-mac/install/>`__.
-If you do not have MacOS, you can install Docker on another `platform <https://docs.docker.com/engine/installation/#supported-platforms>`__
+As a prerequisite install `Docker for Mac <https://docs.docker.com/docker-for-mac/install/>`__.
+If you do not have macOS, you can install Docker on another `platform <https://docs.docker.com/engine/installation/#supported-platforms>`__

 1. Clone the Confluent KSQL repository: